What a HR Expert Would Want You to Think About Well Before Selling your business

 A smooth transition is one of the strongest indicators of a healthy, resilient business but it will not happen without careful and considered planning.

-The People Side: Risk and Value The people side of a business is often where risk sits but it can also be where hidden value lives.
+The people side of a business is often where risk sits but it can also be where hidden value lives.
 Strong culture, stable leadership, clear communication and well‑organised HR foundations tell a story that buyers notice immediately.

 These elements sit alongside financial performance as core indicators of a well‑run, transferable business.
 Planning well ahead gives you options, confidence and far more control over the journey.